inovex/scrumlr.io/README.md

 - Missing something?
 Add a **Proposal** to [GitHub Discussions.](https://github.com/inovex/scrumlr.io/discussions/new?category=proposals)
 - Found a bug?
 [Report here!](https://github.com/inovex/scrumlr.io/issues)
 - Want to contribute?
 Check out our [contribution guide.](https://github.com/inovex/scrumlr.io/blob/main/CONTRIBUTING.md)

+## Documentation
+You can find the full documentation at [docs.scrumlr.io](https://docs.scrumlr.io).
+This includes a guide on how to self-host Scrumlr, how to contribute, and more.

 ## Collaborators and beloved friends